 What are the California bankruptcy exemptions, and why are they important in a Chapter 7 bankruptcy?

-One of the most important questions bankruptcy filers in California have is what property they can keep throughout the bankruptcy process — particularly their car and home.
-The main point of bankruptcy is to give people a fresh start.
-That’s only possible if the filer has something to start with.
-This is where bankruptcy exemptions come in.
 Bankruptcy exemptions are the laws that determine the property, such as a motor vehicle or household items you may keep after filing a Chapter 7 bankruptcy in California.
 A majority of Chapter 7 bankruptcy cases are known as no-asset cases, meaning you don’t have to give up anything to your bankruptcy trustee.
-The bankruptcy exemption system in California is designed to help people get debt free.↑ Back to top
+The bankruptcy exemption system in California is designed to help people get debt free.

 Does California allow the use of federal bankruptcy exemptions?

 If you are a California resident, you can’t protect your possessions, like bank deposits and commercial vehicles, under the Bankruptcy Code’s exemptions.
 So, Californians filing bankruptcy have to use California exemption law.
 Some states permit filers to choose between a set of federal bankruptcy exemptions and the state exemption system.
 However, California isn’t one of them.
 California is called an “opt-out” state, which means federal bankruptcy exemptions are not available to filers in the state.

 Note that you will have to decide between the bankruptcy exemptions in section 703 and section 704 of the California Code of Civil Procedure if you have lived in California for two years or more.
 However, the good news is that the California state exemptions are generally better than their federal counterparts.
 Also, you can use the federal nonbankruptcy exemptions, if you have any assets covered by them.